MarkD833/Digitalker-Digital-Voice-Selection-Software/Verify.md

 # The VERIFY.* demonstration files

-The program disk archive contains 4 files - the .ROM, .SUB, .VOC and .WRK as part of an example ROM setup.
+The DVSS program disk archive contains 4 files - VERIFY.ROM, VERIFY.SUB, VERIFY.VOC and VERIFY.WRK as part of an example ROM setup.

 The starting point is the .VOC file.
 It is processed by the vocabulary list compiler (VLC) and generates the .WRK file.